Globalization and Sustainable Development

 - Timothy A. Wise and Jeronim Capaldo's op-ed in Al Jazeera was quoted in the Wall Street Journal article ”How Can India Be Breaking WTO Rules When Rich Countries Spend So Much More on Their Farmers?“ on August 13, 2014.

-- Three of Jeronim Capaldo’s pieces on trade facilitation were reprinted in Third World Network’s influential North-South Development Monitor (A subscription is required to access SUNS):
+- Three of Jeronim Capaldo’s pieces on trade facilitation were reprinted in Third World Network’s influential North-South Development Monitor:

 - “Supports announced for WTO TFA insufficient or misdirected” in SUNS #7853 (July 28, 2014)